 My hatred towards myself became so strong that I was completely oblivious to the fact that I was slowly killing myself with food…something whose purpose, ironically, is to aid in our survival.

 Fear is a primal emotion.
 And you know what?
 I’m driven by it.
 I don’t believe in destroying fear before it destroys you.
 I don’t want to fight against something that will never cease to exist.
 I don’t want to waste my energy on the idea in which we can brainwash ourselves into thinking there is control over something that is inevitable.
 Fear is a natural response to potentially harmful ideas or situations.
-But fear is a double-edged sword.
+However, fear is a double-edged sword.
 Fear can be just as destructive as it is constructive.

 Where does fear come from?
 It starts young.
 Our caretakers often teach us to fear at a young age.
 Strangers.
 Heights.
 Separation.
 Darkness.
 Some fears just occur naturally.
 These fears bestowed upon ourselves teach us that sometimes bad things are on the other side of fear.
 And that’s okay.
 That’s why fear exists.
-It’s part of life, and we learn to adapt as we grow in order to protect one another.
+It’s part of life, and we learn to adapt as we grow in order to protect ourselves.
 Some fears are meant to be a warning signal, so maybe you stop and think, “Should I do this?”
 “Can I get hurt?”
 There are no hero points rewarded for intentionally coming into harm’s way.